 That’s why it is important that the records held by the credit reference bureaus are accurate.

-- If consumer disagree with any particular record, they should contact the bureau who will likely send a form to complete.
+- If consumer disagrees with any particular record, they should contact the bureau who will likely send a form to complete.

-- Once consumer have submitted the form, the bureau has 30 days in which to investigate the matter.
+- Once a consumer has submitted the form, the bureau has 30 days in which to investigate the matter.

 - Consumers who have provided irrefutable evidence, or if the original creditor/lender can no longer offer evidence verifying the record, then the bureaus will correct or delete it.